Tamaar135/BussWiki/README.md

    1. double-click `BussWiki / Tasks / build / build` and wait until done
 1. push to server
    1. click on `Commit` on the left side
-   1. tick checkbox `Changes` (all files selected)
+   1. select all files by ticking the checkbox `Changes` (and also the `Unversioned Files` if existing)
-   1. click `Commit and Push...` button
+   1. click `Commit and Push...` button, and `Push` again in the popup
-1. Go to: https://tamaar135.github.io/BussWiki/ (might take 1-3 minutes to be visible)
+1. You are done, now go to: https://tamaar135.github.io/BussWiki/ (might take 1-3 minutes to be visible)